This exhibit catalogs all the images in the mosaic of the 1916 courthouse installed in the lobby of the current Durham County courthouse.

 This exhibit is the inaugural project of the Museum of Durham History, Inc. The panels you see in this online exhibit have real-life fabric equivalents – 2 ½ x 6’ fabric banners housed in decorative, hand-wrought metal frames.

 The images in this exhibit were shot by Durham businessman and pharmacist Ralph Rogers.
 The site features more than 300 slides, grouped geographically, that show many of the buildings that came down over the fifty-year period, what replaced them, and how the streetscape changed.
-Many of the frames include audio by Mr. Rogers describing the content of the slides in more detail and telling the stories behind them.

 A collection of photographs and stories about the Civil Rights Movement in Durham.
 The project has also gathered oral histories of Durham’s civil rights era.